offalynne/Input/docs/5.3/Device-Quirks.md

 - Steam performs some initial changes in gamepad connection depending on available devices and the configuration of Steam Input.
 Input waits a configurable number of frames before scanning for connected gamepads to prevent unwanted false connection and disconnection reportage.

 - Depending on user configuration, Steam may hide native gamepad devices from the Game Maker Studio runtime, presenting them as normalized virtual gamepads.
-This is a helpful feature, but gathering more information about devices [may require extension](https://github.com/YAL-GameMaker/steamworks.gml) beyond the scope of Input.
+For virtual gamepad identification, see [Configuring Steamworks for Input](Steamworks.md).

 ### Gamepad on Console